Randulf-Saidov/fx-50FH-II-fx-3650P-II-Programs/Generalized Finite Difference Method for Systems of Two Equations in Two Unknowns/README.md

 # Generalized Finite Difference Method for Systems of Two Equations in Two Unknowns

-This program is a simple implementation of the generalized finite difference method for systems of two equations in two unknowns for fx-50 FH II and fx-3650P II.
+This program is a simple implementation of the generalized finite difference method for systems of two equations in two unknowns for fx-50FH II and fx-3650P II.

 ## Instructions